-If you’re using a Pay-Per-Click campaign like Adwords or Facebook Ads to drive traffic to your site, you can display unique optins based on the specific ad which referred the reader.
+Do you want to display unique campaigns based on the specific ad which referred the reader?
 This is one of the most powerful ways to use OptinMonster to present targeted offers to your users.
+Use this doc to learn how to target traffic from your Pay-Per-Click campaign like Adwords or Facebook Ads.

 To do this, use a link with UTM parameters as the click event in your ad, rather than a simple URL.

-Then, in your optin’s Display Rules, you can target the parameters of that link using the Parameters Display Rule.
+Then, in your campaign’s Display Rules, you can target the parameters of that link using the Parameters Display Rule.

 What is a UTM code?